nf-core/configs/docs/ku_sund_dangpu.md

 mkdir $NXF_HOME
 ```

-finally download and test the pipeline of choice using the `-profile ku_sund_dangpu`
+Finally, download and test the pipeline of choice using the `-profile ku_sund_dangpu`.
+Note that normally you would run resource-intensive commands with slurm, but in case of nf-core pipelines you do not have to do this: we have pre-configured slurm as resource manager within the ku_sund_dangpu profile.
+Just make sure that the pipeline is run within a tmux session.

 ```
 nextflow run nf-core/rnaseq -profile test,ku_sund_dangpu
 ```